-Have the child start to read the book out loud.
+Have the child read the first page out loud.
 Encourage them to use the pronunciation guide to read unknown words.
 If they need more support, have them continue to read out loud.
 If they can read independently, encourage them to read in their head.